- Go Hiking

 |Park Overview:|| |

-With its many overlooks, colorful bedrock, and stunted pitch pines, the forest encompasses part of the Bearfort Ridge, one of the most picturesque mountain ridges in all of New Jersey.
+With its many overlooks, colorful bedrock, and stunted pitch pines, Abram Hewitt State Forest encompasses part of the Bearfort Ridge, one of the most picturesque mountain ridges in all of New Jersey.

 |Dogs:||Dogs on leash|